 TPanel is far from complete currently.
 Any command not documented here is not supported or may not work as expected.
 Therefor it may be that your NetLinx program sends commands who are ignored but are mandatory for your surface to work.
 It is also possible that some commands documented here are not working as expected.
-In such cases inform me please!
+In such cases please inform me!

-Please send an eMail to andreas@theosys.at and attach a short demo program together with a surface file which triggers the error or problem.
+Please send an eMail to and attach a short demo program together with a surface file which triggers the error or problem.
 I will try to fix TPanel as fast as possible.
 In your eMail put the following topics: